Taylor Kitsch: Career

 In 2010, Kitsch starred in Steven Silver's The Bang Bang Club, an historical drama set in South Africa that documents the final bloody days of the apartheid.
 He had to lose 35 pounds in two months to play the role of photojournalist Kevin Carter, alongside Ryan Phillippe and Malin Åkerman.
 In November 2010, The Hollywood Reporter named Kitsch as one of the young male actors who is "'pushing – or being pushed' into taking over Hollywood as the new 'A-List.'"
 In the 2012 Disney film John Carter, based on Edgar Rice Burroughs's fantasy novel A Princess of Mars, he played the title character, a Confederate soldier who is transported to Mars.
 While the film flopped at the box office, Kitsch said, "I'm very proud of John Carter.
 Box office doesn't validate me as a person, or as an actor."
 In May 2012, Kitsch starred in Peter Berg's Battleship, based on Hasbro's toy game, as Lieutenant Alex Hopper.
 The film marked his reunion with Berg and former Friday Night Lights co-star, Jesse Plemons.

 In July 2012, he starred in Oliver Stone's Savages, with Blake Lively, Salma Hayek and Aaron Taylor-Johnson.
 HitFix's film critic Drew McWeeny wrote positively of Kitsch's bond with Johnson which he described as "not only credible but lived in and authentic throughout the film".
 McWeeny wrote that Kitsch was used the right way in this film with an ensemble cast that pushed him or challenged him in scenes which resulted in his playing them with appropriate intensity.

-In 2013, Kitsch starred in The Grand Seduction, a remake of Jean-François Pouliot's French-Canadian La Grande Séduction (2003), directed by Don McKellar, and another Peter Berg film, Lone Survivor, based on Marcus Luttrell's book.
-He plays alongside Jim Parsons, Julia Roberts, and Mark Ruffalo in Ryan Murphy's The Normal Heart which aired on HBO on May 25, 2014.
+In 2013, Kitsch starred in The Grand Seduction, a remake of Jean-François Pouliot's French-Canadian La Grande Séduction (2003), directed by Don McKellar.
+He also was in another Peter Berg film, Lone Survivor, based on Marcus Luttrell's book of the same name.
+He plays alongside Jim Parsons, Julia Roberts, and Mark Ruffalo in Ryan Murphy's The Normal Heart, which aired on HBO on May 25, 2014.
 Kitsch was in negotiations for the lead role in the American remake of The Raid.
 The remake never became a reality.

 Kitsch starred in the sophomore season of True Detective, opposite Vince Vaughn, Rachel McAdams, and Colin Farrell.
 Kitsch was set to write, direct and star in the drama Pieces.

 In 2017, Kitsch starred in American Assassin and Only the Brave.
 In 2018, he played cult leader David Koresh in the Paramount Channel miniseries Waco.
 Later that year, it was announced that Kitsch had an in-development series which landed at HBO.
 From Sons of Anarchy writer John Barcheski and director Matt Shakman, the series would see Kitsch lead the cast and produce the series.
 In 2019, Kitsch starred in 21 Bridges with Chadwick Boseman and Sienna Miller.
 Also in 2019, it was announced that Kitsch would appear as the lead in Neill Blomkamp's Inferno.